-This section presents three Monte Carlo simulations.
+This section presents three numerical experiments.
 First, we simulate a bus engine replacement model to visualize the convergence of MA.
 Second, we analyze a model of consumer demand for storable goods similar to \cite{hendel2006measuring}.
-We compare the computational time of five solution algorithms.
+We compare policy iteration and Newton--Kantorovich outer iterations combined with different inner solvers (MA, SA, and an exact solver), along with VFI benchmarks.
 The results show that MA opens the door to the use of Bayesian MCMC estimators for such models.
 Finally, we examine a single-firm entry and exit problem described in \cite{aguirregabiria2023solution}.
 We show that MA can improve the computational efficiency of policy iteration.
 We also compare the performance of MA against: SA and TD.